 • In classrooms, we encourage and help children to undertake learning activities in sub - groups.
 This makes the entire experience much more fun and promotes healthy competition.

 • We work with AWWs to enable young children (3-6 years age group) to gain school readiness skills.

 • In metro cities, we operate our own learning centres where children coming from the socially-excluded communities are provided learning and/or after-school support.
 For example, in Kolkata and Mumbai, we run Mobile Learning Centres which reach the doorsteps of the children who need us most.

 • During emergencies, we set up Temporary Learning Centres and distribute education kits so that that the affected children do not drift away from the path of education.

-Currently in 9 states of India, Save the Children runs programmes to support the education of the most disadvantaged children of India in different ways.
+Currently, Save the Children runs 15 programmes in 8 states to support the education of the most disadvantaged children of India.